andymeneely/squib/README.md

 end
 ```

-That script just created a deck of with 1 image at 825x1125 with the string "Hello, World" in the upper-left corner.
+We just created a deck with 1 card, 825x1125 pixels, with the string "Hello, World" in the upper-left corner, saved to a PNG.

 ## Installation